kunalk4/basic-api-sqlalchemy/README.md

 # Requirements

-This project uses <code>pipenv</code> to install packages and associated dependencies.
+This project uses <code>pipenv</code> to install packages and associated dependencies

-In the <code>./app</code> directory, run <code>pip install pipenv</code> in the command line.
+In the <code>./app</code> directory, run <code>pip install pipenv</code> in the command line

 This will create a virtual environment and two files are generated.
 The <code>Pipfile</code> contains package requirements for the application.
 And the <code>Pipfile.lock</code> informs which specific version of those packages should be used, avoiding the risks of automatically upgrading packages that depend upon each other and breaking your project dependency tree.

-Run <code>pipenv shell</code> to activate this virtual environment.
+Run <code>pipenv shell</code> to activate this virtual environment

-To install a package run <code>pipenv install <package-name></code>.
+To install a package run <code>pipenv install <package-name></code>

 # Environments

 The environment variables for this proejct can be found in the app/.env folder.
 Run <code>pip install dotenv</code>.
-This will allow the /.env file to create environment variables whenever this app is run, without having to manually set them.
+This will allow the /.env file to create environment variables whenever this app is run, without having to manually set them

 # Database